Tomáš ČEJKA1, Michal HORSÁK2 & Lucie JUŘIČKOVÁ3

 (3) Department of Zoology, Faculty of Science, Charles University, Viničná 7, CZ-12844 Prague 2, Czech Republic

 Abstract.
-A three living individuals and two fresh shells of the Mediterranean snail Eobania vermiculata (O.F.
-Müller 1774) were found 31 July 2009 at the ruderal site in the centre of the City of Köln, Germany.
+Three living individuals and two fresh shells of the Mediterranean snail Eobania vermiculata (O.F.
+Müller 1774) were found 31 July 2009 at the ruderal site in the centre of the City of Cologne (Köln), Germany.

 Site description, snails sampling